 Our approach to corporate sustainability reflects a broad set of objectives including superior customer service, affordable rates, service to our communities, environmental stewardship, a steadfast commitment to safety, and the growth and well-being of our employees.
-Our leadership integrates our beliefs in Respect, Integrity, Stewardship and Excellence (RISE) into our strategic planning.
-Our values state clearly that sustainability is a key, central concept, meaning that all environmental, social and governance initiatives are firmly rooted in our culture.
-This top-to-bottom emphasis on the very nature of sustainability assures long term benefits and value creation for employees, our customers, and reflects our commitment to our corporate responsibilities to both our investors and society at large.
+We integrate our RISE values (Respect, Integrity, Stewardship and Excellence) into our strategic planning process.
+Our values state clearly that sustainability initiatives are fundamental to and firmly rooted in our culture.
+This top-to-bottom emphasis on the very nature of sustainability assures long term benefits and value creation, and reflects our commitment to our corporate responsibilities to our investors, employees, customers, and society at large.